Tenth five-year plan (Soviet Union)

-The Tenth Five-Year Plan, or the 10th Five-Year Plan of the Union of Soviet Socialist Republics (USSR), was a set of goals designed to strengthen the country's economy between 1976 and 1980.
+The tenth five-year plan of the Union of Soviet Socialist Republics (USSR), was a set of goals designed to strengthen the country's economy between 1976 and 1980.
 The plan was presented by the Chairman of the Council of Ministers Alexei Kosygin at the 25th Congress of the Communist Party of the Soviet Union (CPSU).
 Officially the plan was normally referred to as "The Plan of Quality and Efficiency".

 The 25th Congress and development

 Alexei Kosygin, Chairman of the Council of Ministers presented the plan at the 25th Congress of the Communist Party of the Soviet Union (CPSU) in 1976.
 General Secretary Leonid Brezhnev told the Central Committee (CC) in an annual address in October 1976 that "Efficiency and quality" was to become the plan's official motto.
 Brezhnev claimed that the Soviet economy faced declining growth due to slow technological progress at home hence the plan emphasised the need to buy foreign technology.
-Soviet agriculture was given top priority in the plan, with Brezhnev stating that investment in agriculture (at 27 percent during the Tenth Five-Year Plan) must stay close to at least the same level during the Eleventh Five-Year Plan as it did during the tenth.
-Investment in chemical and petrochemical industry doubled in the Tenth Five-Year plan in comparison with its predecessor.
+Soviet agriculture was given top priority in the plan, with Brezhnev stating that investment in agriculture (at 27 percent during the tenth five-year plan) must stay close to at least the same level during the eleventh five-year plan as it did during the tenth.
+Investment in chemical and petrochemical industry doubled in the tenth five-year plan in comparison with its predecessor.

-It was reported that the Political Bureau (Politburo) rejected the draft of the Tenth Five-Year Plan twice because it demanded too little growth in the consumer goods sector of the economy.
+It was reported that the Political Bureau (Politburo) rejected the draft of the tenth five-year plan twice because it demanded too little growth in the consumer goods sector of the economy.

 Brezhnev had proposed in March 1974 that the two major projects in the plan would be (1) construction of the Baikal Amur Mainline railway in Siberia, and (2) rural development of the backward non-chernozem zone of European Russia.

 Fulfillment

-During the term of the plan, renovation of enterprises in the oil refining industry made up two thirds of national capital investment.
+During the term of the plan, renovation of enterprises in the oil refining industry made up two-thirds of national capital investment.